BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-on-fire-with-the-truth.md

 <p>
 2. Folksy humor
 He was serious about his work, yet lighthearted and playful in his outlook on life.
-He had a folksy sense of human: "Quite independently of his liking for abstract wit, he had a strong appreciation (one might say almost a hunger) for the more earthy type of comedy and humor".--TODO add citation
+He had a folksy sense of human: "Quite independently of his liking for abstract wit, he had a strong appreciation (one might say almost a hunger) for the more earthy type of comedy and humor".¹
 </p>

 <p>